vichar/r_data_science_formative_assignment/README.md

 - **a)** What is vectorization in R, and what are its benefits?

   Vectorisation is an implicit process in R where an operation can be peformed on each elements of a vector.

-  A benefit of vecitorisation is that the code becomes more readable because there is no need to explicitly loop over elements of vector. for example two vectors can added together or a numerical value can be muliplied for all the vector values.
+  A benefit of vecitorisation is that the code becomes more readable because there is no need to explicitly loop over elements of vector. for example two vectors can added together or a numerical value can be muliplied for all the vector values.(Matloff, 2011)

 - **b)** What is recycling in R?
 Provide an example.
+  - Recycling rules apply when performing operations on vectors of different lengths.
+  - If one variable is a single number, it is treated as a vector matching the length of the other variable.
+  - R will recycle the shorter vector if the longer vector's length is a multiple of the shorter vector's length.
+  - Otherwise, it issues a warning and performs the operation on overlapping elements.

 - **c)** What is operator precedence?
 Provide an R example.
 - **d)** What is function scope, and why is it important?